You are here

 - better understand the cultural aspects of American universities

 How many times a week does the class meet?

 Twice per week:

-- Weekly two-hour class session: The focus of the class is to help you communicate more clearly in the American classroom.
-You will receive practice, feedback, and advice on presenting field information to undergraduates and on adjusting your English pronunciation (i.e., sound, rhythm, and overall comprehensibility).
-In addition, you will receive language-compensation tips and strategies for interacting with students.
+- Weekly two-hour class session (begins in week 2 of the semester): The focus of the class is to help you communicate more clearly in the American classroom.
+You will practice presenting field information to undergraduates and receive feedback and advice on how to improve.
+In addition, you will practice pronunciation and develop language-compensation tips and strategies for interacting with students.

-- Weekly one-hour presentation workshop: Beginning in week 4, you will participate in 9 weekly presentation workshops outside of regular class time where you will either deliver a 5-8 minute mini-lecture in your field, or provide feedback to your classmates.
-You will present three times throughout the semester.
+- Weekly one-hour presentation workshop (begins in week 4): You will participate in 9 weekly presentation workshops outside of regular class time where you will either deliver a 5-8 minute mini-lecture in your field or provide feedback to your classmates.

 The final course grade is either a Satisfactory (S) or Unsatisfactory (U).
 In order to receive a Satisfactory grade, students must complete all 4 of the following requirements: